Battle of Shanghai: Battles for Liujiahang and Gujiazhai (September 12 – October 2)

-Battle for Dachang (1 October – 26 October)
+Battle for Wusong Creek and Dachang (1 October – 26 October)

-On October 1, on advice from his commanders, Japanese Prime Minister Fumimaro Konoe decided to integrate the North China and Central China Theaters and launch an October offensive to subjugate the Chinese government and end the war.
-By this time, the Japanese had increased troop strength in the Shanghai region to more than two hundred thousand.
+By October 1, the Japanese had increased troop strength in the Shanghai region to more than two hundred thousand.
 Japanese troops also invaded the town of Liuhang (劉行), south of Luodian.
-Thus, the frontline moved further south onto the banks of the Wenzaobang River.
-The Japanese aim was to cross the Yunzaobang and take the town of Dachang (大場), which was the communications link between Chinese troops in downtown Shanghai and the northwest outlying towns.

-If Dachang fell, Chinese troops would have to give up their positions in downtown Shanghai and regions east of the Huangpu River to avoid encirclement by the Japanese.
+Thus, the frontline moved further south onto the banks of the Wusong River.
+The Japanese aim was to cross the Creek and take the walled town of Dachang (大場), which was the communications link between Chinese troops in downtown Shanghai and the northwest outlying towns.
+If Dachang fell, Chinese troops would have to forfeit their positions in downtown Shanghai and regions east of the Huangpu River to avoid encirclement by the Japanese.
 The defense of Dachang was vital to how long the Chinese army could continue fighting in the Shanghai war zone; for this, Chiang Kai-shek mobilized whatever remaining troops he could find.